Buzzeitor30/DETESTS-DIS/README.md

 ```

 ## How to run
+### Create environment
+In order to recreate the environment using conda run the following command:
+`conda env create -n <YOUR_ENV_NAME> -f environment.yaml
 ### Prepare data
 Run the notebook on [data.ipynb](notebooks/data.ipynb) in order to prepare the data.
 ### Launch script